sebastibe/dotfiles/README.md

 #### Versionning tools

-    brew install git legit bazaar mercurial svn
+    brew install git git-crypt legit bazaar mercurial svn

-[Hg-Git](http://hg-git.github.io/) is a plugin for Mercurial, adding the ability to push to and pull from a Git server repository from Mercurial:
+[Hg-Git](http://hg-git.github.io/) is a plugin for Mercurial, adding the ability to push to and pull from a Git server repository from
+Mercurial:

     easy_install hg-git